MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 I enabled the use of the _mic_.
 But I denied the use of _keystrokes across applications.
 Since I prefer to be more cautious and secure and opt-in only if I need this - maybe to display the keys on the screen as I press them.

-To stream with a service like Youtube, you need to supply a secret key.
+To stream with a service like YouTube, you need to supply a secret key.

 1. Select _YouTube - RTMP_.
 2. Click _Get Stream Key_.